A few weeks ago, I had the pleasure of joining fashion and travel writers and editors at a Robert Verdi Twitter Party.

 Before long, the real fun began, as Robert sat fabulously at the front of the room and introduced the best in products and services for every traveler– creative, stylish, luxe, and coastal, amongst others.

-Along the way, I also learned a few invaluable tips from experts like how to spruce up a limited clothing selection, scarves, or when booking flights try midnight, when traffic is low, and/or early morning when systems reset.
+Along the way, I also learned a few invaluable tips from experts like how to spruce up a limited clothing selection, scarves, or when booking flights, try midnight, when traffic is low, or early morning when systems reset.

-I also walked away with quite a few valuable getaway items including face moisturizer with sunscreen, luggage tags, a bathing suit, and one of Lonely Planet's freshest new guides, New England Trips.
+I also walked away with quite a few valuable getaway items, including a face moisturizer with sunscreen, luggage tags, a bathing suit, and one of Lonely Planet's freshest new guides, New England Trips.

-Each page of this comprehensive guide features insiders tips and expert advice on how to get to the heart of historic modern America.
+Each page of this comprehensive guide features insiders tips and expert advice on how to get to the heart of historical, modern America.

 There are iconic trips, regional music playlists, a green index, and even pet-friendly listings.

-For many, like myself, it is perfect for a weekend escape and reveals a lot of gems within my local area as well.
+For many, like myself, it is perfect for a weekend escape and reveals a lot of gems within my local area.

-In two weeks, one winner will be randomly chosen to win a Lonely Planet New England Trips guide of their own!
+One winner will be randomly chosen to win a Lonely Planet New England Trips guide of their own in two weeks!